supl06/Superstore_Data_Visualization/README.md

 | weeknum             | Week number in the year                                  |

-> ⚠️ Note: The column `è®°å½•æ•°` may be an encoding error or placeholder; it should be renamed or removed if unnecessary.

 ## What We Got From This Project
 - Which regions and cities contribute the most to profit?
 - Which product categories have high sales but low profit?